 1) Make sure your profile is pretty and boards are organized – Truth be told, most of your website hits from Pinterest will be “one-offs.”
 But once in a while, someone may love your pins so much they might click through to your profile.
 So it’s helpful to have an organized profile.
 Be sure your board titles make sense and you don’t have any empty boards.
 Put your most popular boards at the top and your group/collab boards at the bottom.

 2) Pin from your own website – Yes, you can do this.
 For some reason people think they shouldn’t pin their own website images.
 It feels kind of like “liking” your own Facebook post, right?
 Well, don’t worry about this.
 A Pinterest user can’t tell who pinned the image in the first place.

-One thing to keep in mind … make sure ALL the images on your website are “Pinterest worthy.”
+One other thing to keep in mind … make sure ALL the images on your website are “Pinterest worthy.”
 That means they are high quality, bright, clear, and attractive.
 You only want to share the best of the best to represent your business.

-3) Make sure you captions are stellar – Pinterest is generally used as a search engine.
+3) Make sure your captions are stellar – Pinterest is generally used as a search engine.
 Someone comes to Pinterest, types in “easy slow cooker recipes” and boom – they are served thousands of pins.
 That’s why your captions are important.
 Pinterest uses not only image recognition software, but keywords in your captions to fill search results.
 Go ahead and throw a couple relevant hashtags in there, too.

 4) Follow 5-10 people per day – The social proof of a large Pinterest following is less important than it is on Instagram, but following Pinterest users is still a great way to get your profile seen by new people.
 It takes only a couple minutes to search for accounts in your niche and give them a follow.